-Turbo (the first half, anyway) and Bruce Kalish's run on the show, SPD through Jungle Fury, tend to be considered this (although each season bar Overdrive has a notable fanbase, and nowadays Mystic Force and Jungle Fury are Vindicated by History).
+Turbo (the first half, anyway) and Bruce Kalish's run on the show, Mystic Force through Jungle Fury (though he worked on SPD as well), tend to be considered this (although each season bar Overdrive has a notable fanbase, and nowadays Mystic Force and Jungle Fury are Vindicated by History).
 Also a specific period during season 2 of Mighty Morphin after Jason, Zack and Trini's actors left the show, before their characters leave ("Power Transfer II"), because their characters were in the show but only using stock footage and while morphed using bad dubbers for their dialogue.